oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ### Response

 All of section 2.2 of {{RFC8693}} applies.
-In context of this specification the following applies in addtion:
+In addition, the following applies to specification that conform to this specification.

 * Returned authorization grant MUST be audienced to the requested authorization server.
 This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce missuse and to prevent clients from presenting their (for other use cases intented) access tokens as asseration.